It’s been a while since I just sat down and wrote. No research, no posts promoting other bloggers, no words that rhyme, nothing, just me.

 Am I a blogger worth reading?

 Sometimes, I wish I were 21 again.
 At 21 years of age, ‘I knew it all.’
 I was so sure of myself!
 My purpose and goals… what a joke.
-Oh!
-I knew it all when I was in my twenties.
-The only thing I know for sure now is that I do not know much.
+Now that I’ve hit 50, the only thing I know for sure; is that there is much I do not know.

 I am willing to learn.